ujjwal-kr/hackathon-starter/README.md

 - Backend
     - Node and Express app
+    - jwt for authorization
+    - bcrypt for encrypting passwords
     - morgan for logging
     - prettier for formatting
     - nodemon for dev server
     - .env to manage environment vars
     - helmet for security headers
+    - A CLI to generate routes and controllers

 - DB: todo